nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 2a.
 The list of residents is empty.

     Use case ends.
 * 3a.
-The resident's details are invalid (e.g phone number/email/dob format does not conform, OR room number is invalid).
+The resident's details are invalid (e.g phone number/email/year format does not conform).
     * 3a1.
 SunRez shows an error message stating which field is incorrectly formatted and requests the user to try again.

         Use case resumes at step 2.